bgeri74/SamuVocab/README.md

 # This project was forked from the original SamuVocab GitHub repository(https://github.com/nbatfai/SamuVocab).

+## The aim of this forked project was to experiment with live input.
+The program recognizes words through the microphone and then tries to learn them.

 # SamuVocab, exp.
 7, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge